This topic describes how to perform single-table queries in OceanBase Database using SQL statements.

 5 rows in set

-Use the NLSSORT function to sort data
+Sort using the NLSSORT function

 For more information about the NLSSORT function, see NLSSORT.